MediaComem/vtmarkersgenerator/README.md

 Tasks are defined in a yaml file as `/tasks.yml`.
 Copy a local file to the container within a DockerFile or share a volume to allow the container to access it.

-Each task is defined with the name of the task under the tasks attribut:
+Each task is defined with the name of the task under the tasks attributes:

 ```yaml
 tasks: